-The report states that the UK government sees connected and autonomous vehicles (CAVs) as an important strategic opportunity and continues to invest in their developments and introduction.
+The report states that the UK government sees connected and autonomous vehicles (CAVs) as an important strategic opportunity and continuous to invest in their developments and introduction.
 However, less visitble is the government-funded work to connect existing vehicles and the roads they use, largely led by local road authorities with support from the UK industry.
 The UK is a leader in this field and is already demonstrating the benefits of connectivity.

 Delivering a future of smart mobility strongly supports the Government’s aims for decarbonisation and will unlock reductions in road casualities and help in improving public health and social inclusion.
 The Department for Transport (DfT) and a wide range of local authorities have already invested over £8m in 43 projects across the UK looking for ways where Co-operative Intelignet Transport Systems (C-ITS) coucld contribute to this.
 This co-operation is between road authorities, industry and users.
-This advantages and benefits all road users through smarter parking, by using new data to reduce emissions and congestion and the road provision of better information and intelligence.
+This advantages and benefits all road users through smarter parking, by using new data to reduce emissions and congestions and the road provision of better information and intelligence.
 These projects have the potential to show how C-ITS can boost productivity, increase safety, help revitalise high streets and reduce real-world costs for local authorities.
 The projects took place in different cities, large and small and on rural and urban networks.
 They made use of public and private data from new and old vehicles and new in-vehicle and existing cellular communications.